 It takes me back to once being on an African creatives meet up and the topic came up.
 There was a consensus that a lot of African creatives were not African enough.
 Or rather, most were swaying from the African way, thus not really telling the African narrative and stories accurately.
 But during the conversation, one dared to ask what it meant to be African in the context.
 Was it speaking our local languages?

 In all these conversations, it is obvious that most do not know what it means to be African.

 Do we deduce being African to race?
 Languages?
 Our tribes?
 Or is something complex?
 Is it about originality?
 “What does it mean to be African?” is a question that has been asked from time ago, but the actual answer never seems to be stated.
 And I am not here to state it either, just to share my view of what being an African is.

 Being an African in my words

-In a continent washed by the foreign culture, being African really stands on the blurred lines.
+In a continent washed by foreign culture, being African really stands on the blurred lines.
 However, one thing I know for sure is that being African does not mean living in constant struggle.
-I once was told that a girl living in the rural area is more African than I was.
-Reasons being that she farms and is more family oriented than by urban self.
+I once was told that a girl living in a rural area is more African than I was.
+The reasons being that she farms and is more family-oriented than by urban self.
 A stereotype that we have to learn to flush out.